 Does the attorney have to sign the document?

 No. The attorney does not have to sign the power of attorney.
 But when the attorney is using the power of attorney they will have to sign documents at each bank, trust company, and credit union where you have an account that the attorney will use.
 Each institution will also have its own forms for you or your attorney to fill out.
 You will usually need a special form from your bank if you want your attorney to access your bank account(s).
 Contact your bank to find out what they need.

 Note: When the attorney is acting for you and signs documents on your behalf they sign their own name, not your name.
 The attorney should include that they are acting as power of attorney.

 Two examples of how an attorney would sign on your behalf are below:

 Signed: John Smith, duly appointed attorney for Jane Smith, or

 Signed: John Smith (power of attorney for Jane Smith).

 Do I need a lawyer to write a power of attorney?

 A power of attorney is an important legal document and it must be worded carefully to make sure that it says what you want.
-If a lawyer makes a mistake, insurance can cover the situation.
-Among other things, a lawyer can:
+If a lawyer makes a mistake, the lawyer's liability insurance may cover the situation.

 - make sure the power of attorney is clear about how much authority you give to your attorney,